oneils2018/CollinsCapstone/README.md

 Model training can be done using google collab or a command line interface when using the Intel Neural Compute Stick 2.

-The Tensorflow model "tensorflow_model.h5" and aedat4 file "Night_Vapor.aedat4" has to be plaved in the same folder as the other scripts.
+The Tensorflow model "tensorflow_model.h5" and aedat4 file "Night_Vapor.aedat4" has to be placed in the same folder as the other scripts.
 They can be downloaded through the link below or Teams.

 # Tensorflow Notes
 Tensorflow trained models are too large to store on github.